Study Guide

 How Proton NMR Prediction Will Work

 The planned workflow is simple: enter a compound name, formula, or SMILES string, choose the NMR experiment settings, and receive an annotated prediction.
-The result will include likely peaks, environment labels, and explanations that help students connect spectra to structure.
+The final tool will include likely peaks, environment labels, and explanations that help students connect spectra to structure.

 Until the live prediction model is released, use the reference ranges above to estimate where common organic environments appear.
 Real spectra may shift with solvent, concentration, hydrogen bonding, conjugation, stereochemistry, and instrument conditions.